Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Preliminaries

-We will in particular consider the setting where $O$ is a vector of length $n$, and where the type of an agent $i$ is a function that is only dependent on the $i$'th coordinate of the the outcome vector.
-In this case, we call the outcomes \emph{allocations}, and we refer to the social choice function as an \emph{allocation function}.
-Restricting the social choice function to an allocation function is clearly without any loss of generality, and is done purely for interpretational purposes, since we mainly focus on auction settings in which the mechanism assigns some object to each agent and an agent's type describes the utility she gets from that allocation.
+From \Cref{sec:single-parameter} we focus on a specific class of social choice functions known as \emph{allocation functions}.
+Here we assume outcomes to be real-numbered vectors of length $n$ and refer to them as \emph{allocations}, and assume an agent's utility for an allocation $a$ depends only on the $i$th coordinate of $a$.
+This is done purely for interpretational purposes, since we focus on auction settings in which the mechanism assigns an amount of some object to each agent and an agent's type describes the utility she gets from that allocation.

-The prevailing solution concept in mechanism design is that of strategyproofness: a mechanism $\mathcal{M}$ is \emph{strategyproof} iff $t_i(\mathcal{M}(t_i,x_{-i})) \ge t_i(\mathcal{M}(x_i,x_{-i}))$ for all agents $i$, all $x \in D$, and all $t_i \in D_i$.
-Troyan and Morrill~\cite{Troyan2020} define NOM, which is a relaxation of strategyproofness, informally stated as follows: a manipulation is defined as \emph{obvious} if either the best-case dishonest outcome is strictly greater than the best-case truthful one, or if the worst-case dishonest outcome is strictly greater than the worst-case truthful one.
-Here, best-case and worst-case are defined with respect to the type profile of all agents excluding $i$.
-Formally stated, mechanism $\mathcal{M}$ is \emph{best-case non-obviously manipulable (BNOM)} if:
+A familiar solution concept in mechanism design is strategyproofness: a mechanism $M$ is \emph{strategyproof} if and only if $t_i(M(t_i,b_{-i})) \ge t_i(M(b_i,b_{-i}))$ for all $t_i,b_i \in D_i$, all $b_{-i} \in D_{-i}$, and all players $i$.
+Non-obvious manipulability, on the other hand, requires agents only to compare the extremes of their utility function.
+Informally stated it says that a manipulation is \emph{obvious} if either the best-case dishonest outcome is strictly greater than the best-case truthful outcome or the worst-case dishonest outcome is strictly greater than the worst-case truthful outcome.
+The best and worst cases are defined over all bid profiles of the other players excluding $i$.
+As per \cite{Troyan2020} a direct-revelation mechanism is \emph{not obviously manipulable (NOM)} if both of the following two properties hold: